Astrophotography stacking for the best images

 If you have any questions for me or want to tell me what you think about this test.
 Or…if you have any interesting tests you have done similar to this please drop a comment below and let’s get a discussion going here.

-You can check out this image of Markarian’s Chain, a number of different galaxies in one shot, that uses the power of stacking to create an image that is not visible in the eyepiece of a small telescope.
+You can check out this image of Markarian’s Chain, a number of different galaxies in one shot, that uses the power of astrophotography stacking to create an image that is not visible in the eyepiece of a small telescope.

-Until next time, thanks for taking the time to drop by and learn about astrophotography with me Karl Perera!
+Until next time, thanks for taking the time to drop by and learn about astrophotography stacking with me Karl Perera!
 See you again soon.

 Enjoy the journey and the stars above!